MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/what-data-needed.md

 - Can they do tasks that other users shouldn't be able to do?

-Understanding what data users should be able to access helps to define what&mdash;and whether&mdash;any security and privacy controls need to be included the solution.
+Understanding what data users should be able to access helps to define what security and privacy controls need to be included the solution.

 Understanding the user also helps determine how much data the user can see.
 If the user is a manager, will they be able to see all the work items of all workers?